CarlosNZ/json-edit-react/README.md

 } }
 ```

+### Drag-n-drop

+*NOTE: This is a new feature and should be considered "experimental".
+Please provide [feedback or suggestions](https://github.com/CarlosNZ/json-edit-react/issues) to help improve it.*

+The `restrictDrag` property controls which items (if any) can be dragged into new positions.
+By default, this is *off*, so you must set `restrictDrag = false` to enable this functionality.
+Like the Edit restrictions above, this property can also take a Filter function for fine-grained control.
+There are a couple of additional considerations, though:

+- Javascript does *not* guarantee object property order, so enabling this feature may yield unpredictable results.
+See [here](https://dev.to/frehner/the-order-of-js-object-keys-458d) for an explanation of how key ordering is handled.
+It is strongly advised that you only enable drag-and-drop functionality if:
+  1. you're sure object keys will always be simple strings (i.e. not digits or non-standard characters)
+  2. you're saving the data in a serialisation format that preserves key order.
+For example, storing in a Postgres database using the `jsonb` (binary JSON) type, key order is meaningless, so the next time the object is loaded, the keys will be listed alphabetically.
+- The `restrictDrag` filter applies to the *source* element (i.e. the node being dragged), not the destination.
+- To be draggable, the node must *also* be delete-able (via the `restrictDelete` prop), as dragging a node to a new destination is essentially just deleting it and adding it back elsewhere.
+- Similarly, the destination collection must be editable in order to drop it in there.
+This means that, if you've gone to the trouble of configuring restrictive editing constraints using Filter functions, you can be confident that they can't be circumvented via drag-n-drop.

 ## Search/Filtering

 The displayed data can be filtered based on search input from a user.
 The user input should be captured independently (we don't provide a UI here) and passed in with the `searchText` prop.
 This input is debounced internally (time can be set with the `searchDebounceTime` prop), so no need for that as well.
 The values that the `searchText` are tested against is specified with the `searchFilter` prop.
 By default (no `searchFilter` defined), it will match against the data *values* (with case-insensitive partial matching -- i.e. input "Ilb", will match value "Bilbo").